 For tenants living in privately rented accommodation, Housing Benefit entitlements are calculated using the Local Housing Allowance (LHA).
-LHA was introduced in 2008 for people making a new Housing Benefit claim and existing claimants when they change address or have a break in their claim.
-It applies to tenants living in deregulated private rented housing.
-Regulated tenancies are still subject to the previous benefits regime.
+LHA was introduced in 2008 for tenants living in deregulated private rented housing.

 The primary aim of LHA was to ensure that Housing Benefit entitlements more closely reflected the composition of households claiming it, and thereby introducing greater control over government welfare expenditure.